 Is your company having the familiar “so much data, so little insight” problem?
 At our Google Analytics trainings, we’ll dig in and explore ways to use Google Analytics to gather more meaningful data, analyze it better and make your website perform.
 From basic definitions to assisting with the Universal Analytics upgrade, we’ve got you covered.

 We offer three full days of training, starting with our introduction in Google Analytics 101 all the way to technical implementation in Google Analytics 301.
-Pick which course is best for you, or come for the full 3 days!
+Pick which course is best for you, or come for the full three days!

 Google Analytics 101

 Whether you are new to web analytics in general, new to using Google Analytics, or need a refresher on the basic Google Analytics reports and tools, Google Analytics 101 is for you.
 We’ll start from the basic metrics and reports and build an understanding of how we can report on site performance by looking at our website traffic, content, users, and conversions.
 Throughout the day, we’ll also show you how to use the reporting tools in Google Analytics to manipulate these data to answer your questions.

 Getting Started with Google Analytics